Easy Digital Budgeting

 This is a digital budgeting method that you can use whether you use cash or cards to pay for your purchases.
 This is how I do my budget every month and I will teach you how to do it for yourself too.

 You are going to be creating a zero-based budget.
-A zero-based budget means that you make a plan for every single dollar that you earn, down to the dollar, before the month starts.
-Zero dollars will be left unbudgeted.
+A zero-based budget means that you make a plan for every single dollar that you earn, down to the penny, before the month starts.
+Zero dollars will be left unbudgeted!
 Typically, you might plan out all your expenses and then have some money leftover.
 Don’t leave that money unbudgeted.
 Plan for it to go to savings or toward your debt, and then you’ll have a zero-based budget.
-Any outgoing money is considered an expense.
+Any outgoing money is considered an expense, even extra debt payments or savings.

 Master Budget Spreadsheet.
 This is your main document where you balance your budget and show “budgeted” vs “actual” costs.
 Create your own, or, I’ve done the work to make a pretty one you can use!
 Download it below.

 Spending Tracker App.
 This is how you track every single purchase.
 Example: if you spent $149.50 on eating out, your Master Budget will reflect that.
 Then your spending tracker will show each individual restaurant you went to and how much you spent at each one.
-I highly recommend one that connects to your bank account so you don’t have to hand enter each transaction (I use Every Dollar Plus).
+I highly recommend one that connects to your bank account so you don’t have to hand enter each transaction (I use Every Dollar Plus.
+Mint is a good free option).
 If you don’t want to use an app, you can write down all your spending on your Master Budget Spreadsheet or even on a piece of paper.

 Other items needed: online bank accounts, pen and paper for taking notes and doing math, calculator